 Before contacting them, you need to have your reference number (you can find it on the top-right).
 This enables the support agent to bring up your account.

-You can also message the support team directly using your Skrill account.
+You can also message the customer support team directly using your Skrill account.
 You can expect to hear back from them within 24 hours, but, if you require instant support, contacting via telephone is preferable.

 If you happen to be a VIP Skrill member, you can have access to its 24/7 customer support by using their dedicated phone number.
 As such, you won’t have to worry about any delay.
 Unfortunately, it doesn’t offer a live chat option.